cerisara/slowLLM/README.md

 - The current approach to save every layer output to disk does not scale beyond 50 examples; a better usage of the RAM should be realized to process more examples.
-- Adapt the code to perform prompt tuning; this is rather straightforward.
-- Although it'd be extremely slow, nothing prevent this approach to perform generation; this option shall be at least enabled.

 ## Benchmarks